 - Offer thanksgiving and blessing for cannabis when you partake.

-- Share the holy smoke among the faithful.
+- Say “Cannamaste” whenever you share holy smoke with the faithful.

-- First passage of cannabis at maturity, eg., age 16: Parents may choose to offer cannabis, their mature child may accept or pass on this opportunity.
+- First passage of cannabis at age of endocannabinoid system maturity, eg., age 16, with parental consent.
+Parents may choose to offer cannabis, their mature child may accept or pass on this opportunity.
 Congregations can set a minimum age to attend services or partake of sacramental cannabis.

-- Age of personal consent at age 19, congregations may limit participants to persons who are the age of legal consent.
+- Age of full personal consent at age 19, congregations may limit participants to persons who are the age of legal consent.
 After being schooled as a child, the new adult steps forward to accept Cantheism and share in the sacrament.

 - Undertake cannabinges, periods of intense consumption of cannabis.